-Concurrently with this offering of Units, we are offering 11,516,315 shares of our common stock for a total price to the public of approximately \$1,500 million (or up to 12,667,947 shares, for a total price to the public of approximately \$1,650 million, if the underwriters for that offering exercise their option to purchase additional shares of common stock).
-The completion of this Units offering is not contingent on the completion of the common stock offering, and the completion of the Common stock offering is not contingent on the completion of the Merger or any debt financing.
+Concurrently with this offering of Units, we are offering \$1,500 million aggregate offering value of our common stock (or up to \$1,650 million in aggregate offering value if the underwriters for that offering exercise their option to purchase additional shares of common stock) pursuant to a separate prospectus supplement.
+This would be 11,805,446 shares (or up to 12,985,990 shares if the underwriters for that offering exercise their option) based on an aggregate offering value of \$1,500 million of shares of common stock at an assumed public offering price of \$127.06 per share (the last reported sale price of our common stock on the NYSE on September 7, 2018).
+The completion of this Units offering is not contingent on the completion of the common stock offering is not contingent on the completion of the Merger or any debt financing.
 If the Merger is not consummated, we intend to use the net proceeds from this offering, after payment of any cash redemption amount and/or repurchase price, for general corporate purposes, as described under "Use of Proceeds."